I remember hearing Ionisation for the first time in 10th grade. Zappa had crowed about Varèse and I must’ve picked that up somewhere.

 I was baffled.

-I bought the Robert Craft recording with the awesome Miro knockoff on the cover, all scratched to hell.
-There was a punk-rockness I felt that was way more powerful than anything I felt from Black Flag, fIREHOSE or Minor Threat (huge groups for me).
+On one bike ride from Edmonds to the hallowed record stores of Seattle's University District, I bought the Robert Craft recording with the awesome Miro knockoff on the cover, all scratched to hell.
+There was a punk-rockness I felt that was way more powerful than anything I gauged from Black Flag, Minutemen/fIREHOSE or Minor Threat (huge groups for me).
 This was ME, MINE, a sound only I knew.
 It was so noisy and disorganized to me initially, I was overloaded.
 I wish I could re-experience it now.

 Meg Dezell, powerful shaman whose father toured with Brubeck, heard my plea for guidance.
 My orchestra teacher raised her eyebrows and chuckled, “that’s pretty difficult stuff.
 Not my thing at all, but there’s a score in the Norton Anthology.”
 She produced the tome I’d buy 3 years later for Music 101 at Shoreline Community College.
 “Try to count the beats in the bars as you listen.”